-- Suppose there are many users, and that between them their processes are making frequent references to 50 pages, but memory has 49 pages. - Each time one page is brought in, another page, whose contents will soon be referenced, is thrown out. - Compute average memory access time. - The system will spend all of its time reading and writing pages.
-It will be working very hard but not getting anything done. - The progress of the programs will make it look like the access time of memory is as slow as disk, rather than disks being as fast as memory. - Thrashing was a severe problem in early demand paging systems.
+• Suppose there are many users, and that between them their processes are making frequent references to 50 pages, but memory has 49 pages.

+• Each time one page is brought in, another page, whose contents will soon be referenced, is thrown out.

+- Compute average memory access time. - The system will spend all of its time reading and writing pages.
+It will be working very hard but not getting much done. - The progress of the programs will make it look like the access time of main memory is as slow as backing store, rather than the backing store being as fast as main memory. - Thrashing was a severe problem in early demand paging systems.